crossbario/autobahn-js/doc/reference.md

     Session.unsubscribe(subscription)

-where `subscription` is an instance of `autobahn.Subscrioption` and which returns a *promise* that resolves to a boolean when successful or rejects with an instance of `autobahn.Error` when unsuccessful.
+where `subscription` is an instance of `autobahn.Subscription` and which returns a *promise* that resolves to a boolean when successful or rejects with an instance of `autobahn.Error` when unsuccessful.

 > **note**
 >